 Ugh!
 I hate how Kai has complete control of my thoughts.

 Due to this, I barely managed to get my homework done.
-I’m now going to have to make up an excuse on why my homework is awful.
+I’m now going to have to make up an excuse for why my homework is awful.

 “You’re so out of it today,” Sadie comments, eyeing me up and down.